Myth #1: PCI is a law

 Myth #6: You can outsource PCI responsibilities completely

 Some businesses believe that since they’ve hired a third-party vendor for certain IT services, PCI no longer applies to them.
-But as recently as November 2013, the Security Standards Council has made it very clear that this isn’t so, saying that a merchant cannot completely absolve itself of responsibility for compliance.
+But the Security Standards Council has made it very clear that this isn’t so, saying that a merchant cannot completely absolve itself of responsibility for compliance.
 To be clear, you can engage a third-party partner to provide PCI security solutions, and to help you ensure PCI compliance.
 These partnerships can be highly valuable.

 But there’s an important distinction to be made here: You cannot sign away all responsibility for PCI requirements – and you should respond to anyone who offers such a service with skepticism.
 Furthermore, if you do use a partner, make sure that you clearly define each party’s responsibilities for PCI compliance in your contractual agreement, and be sure to hold the partner accountable for doing their part on a regular basis.
 Whether you handle your PCI security obligations yourself or engage a third party, heightened vigilance to PCI DSS is a critical component to your organization’s security.

 LBMC Information Security reviews compliance efforts, can test to assure compliance and can help your team develop an action plan to remediate compliance.
-If you have questions, please contact us.
 Learn more about our PCI Compliance services.